 There are lots of great business credit cards out there, so is the Capital One Spark Miles for Business right for you?
 Let’s look at a few other options out there, including the Spark Cash Plus, which is a similar card that could be worth considering as well.

 Quick Comparison: Spark Miles Vs. Spark Cash Plus

-- The Spark Miles has a $95 annual fee (waived the first year), whereas the Spark Cash Plus has a $150 annual fee (not waived the first year)
+- The Spark Miles has a $0 intro for first year; $95 after that annual fee (waived the first year) (Rates & Fees), whereas the Spark Cash Plus has a $150 annual fee (not waived the first year)